EDI-Related Groups

 EWB U of T Chapter [Source]

 EWB’s U of T chapter invests in people, providing learning opportunities and ownership of projects to nurture their growth as leaders in a community that makes an impact on global development and social and systemic change.
-They are committed to challenging our own ideas and misconceptions.
+They’re committed to challenging our own ideas and misconceptions.
 They expose members to the realities of poverty and privilege.
 The chapter experiments, fails forward, and adapts to make meaningful progressive impact for sustainable and equitable change in Toronto and the world.

-The Skule Mental Wellness Group is comprised of engineering students that are strong advocates for mental health and wellness.
+The Skule Mental Wellness Group is comprised of engineering students that’re strong advocates for mental health and wellness.
 They provide the Skule community with access to mental health resources and run events, workshops, and fun activities throughout the year to help relieve the stress that comes with being an engineering student.

 Above are just some of the ways you can get involved in creating change within the Faculty.
 We can’t showcase all the amazing groups advocating for EDI in one blog post.
 A more comprehensive list can be found here.
 We hope you feel empowered to join any group that speaks to you.
-We are excited about the future of engineering with all of us working together to make it a more inclusive space!
+We’re excited about the future of engineering with all of us working together to make it a more inclusive space!